Overview

-GenAI apps have an LLM (Magic Black Box) somewhere.
+GenAI applications have an LLM (Magic Black Box) somewhere.

 The magic box.
 Gets text as input and generates text as output.